top of page

 August 2021 Update:

 In July 2020 the Council announced plans to develop Hampden Pond.
 This included making it more family friendly by adding picnic tables etc. The new Council have reviewed the plans and budget and have agreed to simply replace some fencing and make improvements to the paths.
 This would allow the Pond to remain as a wildlife haven, keeping wildlife in without the threat of added litter.
 The fencing works will start shortly, with the path improvements taking place over the winter period when the grass cutting season has finished.
-The Pond has not been re-stocked, but fishing is now permitted through to the end of October.
+The Pond has not been re-stocked, but fishing was permitted through to the end of October.

 July 2020 Update: